 The best Surry Hills restaurants

-This restaurant is from Lennox Hastie, the British-born chef whose pedigree is littered with Michelin stars and a five-year stint in the Basque Country at Asador Etxebarri, widely considered one of the finest restaurants in the world.
-What sets Asador Etxebarri apart is its focus on fire – everything is prepared over an open flame, and head chef Victor Arguinzoniz selects specific woods with which to cook each ingredient.
+This restaurant is from Lennox Hastie, the British-born chef whose pedigree is littered with Michelin stars and a five-year stint in the Basque Country at Asador Etxebarri.
+What sets Asador Etxebarri apart is its focus on fire – everything is prepared over an open flame powered by specific woods to cook each ingredient.
 Hastie brings the same approach to Firedoor.
 Shellfish is cooked over applewood; mushrooms are toasted over burning mallee root, and the aromatic smoke of orange wood balances the richness of salmon.

 Sitting in Surry Hills’ latest too-hot-to-trot eatery, you really don’t feel like you’re in inner Sydney.
 Everything about the place screams Bondi Beach: the high ceilings strung with long, tassled lighting; the crystal-white tones everywhere you look; the mirrored pizza oven in the corner and most of all, the beautiful people sitting all around.
 The Dolphin Hotel has been taken over by none other than Maurice Terzini, the man behind Icebergs and Da Orazio, and he’s brought everything but the sand with him.

-Holy moly Bangladesh, your food is a revelation!
+Holy moly Bangladesh, your food is a revelation.
 Bang is open now in Surry Hills, serving up food inspired by the streets of Dhaka, and injecting new life and flavour into one of Sydney’s most popular dining strips, Crown Street.
 One of the best things about this place is the dynamic atmosphere.
-Maybe it’s the on-trend, industrial-meets-designer interior, the jazzy neon lights, boldly monogrammed crockery, or friendly staff in their vibrant, tiger-themed T-shirts.
-Or perhaps it’s the thoughtful little cone of roasted, unshelled peanuts that lands on the table to see you over until the food comes.

 Anyone who thinks vegan can’t be fun needs to both update their opinions from 1998 and also get to Bad Hombres, stat.
 What started as a Mexican Chinese mash-up from Toby Wilson (Ghostboy Cantina), Sean McManus (Neighbourhood Surry Hills) and Jon Kennedy (the Sandwich Shop) with a 60 per cent veg-powered menu has now gone the full vegan and we’re into it.
 Snacks, tunes and booze are the key elements to a good time and these guys are rocking one of the best house-party playlists in town.

 When Bar H first opened doors in 2010, it set the tone for a new Sydney: mid-priced restaurants offering high-end food – a lot like Melbourne has done for years.
 Now?
-It's the new normal.
-Since then, chef Hamish Ingham and his partner Rebecca Lines built up their little patch of Foster Street.
+It's the new normal. t.
 Check out the tempura saltbush.
 Whole branches of the scrubby plant are deep-fried and served with a cheek of lemon.
 Pluck the tender velvety leaves and run them through a side of spicy mayo.
-There’s certainly no arguing with a pair of large, creamy steamed buns.
-They're served with a generous quenelle of soft churned butter (itself infused and whipped with rendered pork fat) and topped with black salt, chilli flakes and two types of fennel product.
-It's a hot sex bomb of flavour.

 Explore Surry Hills

 Once the scruffy home to Sydney’s rag trade and a former local haunt for nefarious folk like the Kate Leigh, Surry Hills is now Sydney’s buzziest and most happening ’burb.
 Want clothes?
-Hop along Crown and Bourke or hit the monthly markets for some seriously cool vintage.
+Hop along Crown and Bourke or hit the monthly markets.
 Hungry?
-Well, ‘Surry’, as locals call it simply, is a virtual urban foodcourt brimming with Sydney’s most innovative chefs – including Nel and those rockabilly Porteño boys… Thirsty?
+It's a virtual urban foodcourt brimming with Sydney’s most innovative chefs.
+Thirsty?
 From absinthe to big bold reds, Surry Hills has got you covered.
-In fact, so transformed has this steep little slice of Sydney been that some are wondering whether it’s lost its rougher charms.
-Maybe.
-But when you’re six-in at the Cricketers on a Friday arvo, mixing it with the gentrifiers and the gentrified, it's hard to think of a place in Sydney you’d rather be.